robotics-intelligent-systems/jfxfbms/README.md

 # Flight Book Management System

 Data models associated with smart tourism and destinations.
 Java library for the Amadeus Self-Service travel APIs.
 Another example Sabre Java Bridge for managing REST API request and responses.
-The Airplane Ticket Booking and Management System is a modern web application designed to streamline the process of booking and managing flight tickets. phpVMS is a PHP based application to run and simulate and airline
+The Airplane Ticket Booking and Management System is a modern web application designed to streamline the process of booking and managing flight tickets. phpVMS is a PHP based application to run and simulate and airline.
+Flectra - Open Source ERP and CRM - Forked From Odoo